fredyang/ajaxMock/readme.md

 --------------------------------------

 You can write your normal jQuery ajax code as usual.
-When you want to mock your ajax call, import it ajaxMock.js into your page, and follow the following code.
-The your ajax call will be served by the mock.
+When you want to mock your ajax call, import it ajaxMock.js into your page, and use the following code, and your ajax call will be served by the mock.